ventorvar/ventorvar.com/content/posts/joystick-sc-tldr.md

 two part guide on this site.
 That being said there are a few requirements, and you can use my configurations as a starting point whether or not you have the same joystick setup.

-> **Note:** This was last updated for Star Citizen 3.7.2-LIVE.3658647 and may or may not work with the current build
+> **Note:** This was last updated for Star Citizen 3.17.2-PTU.8143480 and may or may not work with the current build

 ## Requirements

-- vJoy, Joystick Gremlin and HIDGuardian must be installed and setup correctly.
+- vJoy, Joystick Gremlin and HidHide must be installed and setup correctly.
 Check out [part 1]({{< ref "/posts/joystick-intro.md" >}}) of the full guide for information
 - Understanding of how Joystick Gremlin works and how to use the advanced controls configurations in Star Citizen, otherwise I'd recommend just following the [second part]({{< ref "/posts/joystick-config.md" >}}) to really become